Not0nline/code-KP/readme.md

 kubectl get pod load-test
 kubectl describe pod load-test

-# If load test pod is just sleeping, run manually:
+# If using the legacy pod and it is just sleeping, run manually:
 kubectl exec -it load-test -- bash -c " pip install requests numpy pandas && cd /tmp &&